This course has finished. Please go to the Spring 2018 course page.

 By joining this course, you’ll get:

 Exercises to give you an understanding of the principles of a spiritual container and how they affect your energy.
-Each exercise is designed to help you learn and integrate the principle into your life so you can start seeing changes right away.

 Reflections and meditations to help you stay grounded, calm, and centred.